The Greater Manchester Cancer programme is supported by a small and committed team of professionals.

 Fiona’s first role was with the Modernisation team at Pennine Acute to implement Choose and Book, and setting up a theatre scheduling team.
-Following which joined Bury PCT where she developed a broad wealth of knowledge in commissioning and service redesign as a Commissioning manager / Project manager for Chronic Disease Management and Unscheduled care.
+Following this she joined Bury PCT where she developed a broad wealth of knowledge in commissioning and service redesign as a Commissioning Manager / Project Manager for Chronic Disease Management and Unscheduled Care.
 She was seconded to the Cardiac and Stroke Network where she continued and finished the Stroke Rehabilitation peer review across the Greater Manchester area.
 Fiona then joined Healthier Together team as a Project manager for the Project management office and latterly as a Service Redesign manager.

 Fiona’s last role was as a Proton Beam Therapy Project Manager supporting Dr Ed Smith, the Director for protons on the development of the first UK NHS Proton service and the development of site specific referral pathways for protons ensuring engagement with key stakeholders locally and nationally.

 Fiona’s passion is to continue to improve standards of care and access to NHS services for patients and to support staff to deliver this.
 In her spare time, Fiona loves spending time outdoors and meeting new people.